-- General government expenditures were \$365,111 higher than budgeted due to an increase in salaries coupled with new positions filled and an employee retention stipend that was paid out during the year as a result of the COVID-19 pandemic. - Public safety expenditures were \$494,884 lower than budgeted due to unfilled positions during the current fiscal year. - Culture and Recreation were \$130,200 lower than budgeted due to the City having been conservative when budgeting for employee benefits and salaries however the events and activities are slowly starting to return after the pandemic - Capital outlay expenditures were \$664,377 lower than budgeted mainly due to the City having budgeted for street and drainage improvements which were instead secured with funding from the IDC.
+- General government expenditures were \$119,132 higher than budgeted due to an increase in salaries coupled with new positions filled and an employee retention stipend that was paid out during the year as a result of the COVID-19 pandemic. - Public safety expenditures were \$9,299 higher than budgeted due to an increase in salaries during the year. - Culture and Recreation were \$6,321 higher than budgeted due to an increase in City events during the year. - Capital outlay expenditures were \$386,083 lower than budgeted mainly due to the City having budgeted for street and drainage improvements which were instead secured with funding from the IDC.